Best Known For

 Answer questions and see how you rank against other players.Play Now

-Initially, Till's mother said no. She wanted to take a road trip to Omaha, Nebraska and attempted to lure Till to join her with the promise of open-road driving lessons.
+Initially, Till's mother was opposed to the idea.
+She wanted to take a road trip to Omaha, Nebraska, and tried to convince her son to join her with the promise of open-road driving lessons.
 But Till desperately wanted to spend time with his cousins in Mississippi, and in a fateful decision that would have grave impact on their lives and the course of American history, Till's mother relented and let him go.

-1955—the day before Till left with his uncle and cousin for Mississippi—Mamie Till gave her son his late father's signet ring, engraved with the initials L.T.
+On August 19, 1955—the day before Till left with his uncle and cousin for Mississippi—Mamie Till gave her son his late father's signet ring, engraved with the initials "L.T."
 The next day she drove her son to the 63rd Street station in Chicago.
 They kissed goodbye, and Till boarded a southbound train headed for Mississippi.
 It was the last time they ever saw each other.

-Four days later, at approximately 2:30 in the morning on August 28, 1955, Roy Bryant, Carolyn's husband, and his half brother J.W.
+Four days later, at approximately 2:30 a.m. on August 28, 1955, Roy Bryant, Carolyn's husband, and his half brother J.W.
 Milam kidnapped Till from Moses Wright's home.
 They then beat the teenager brutally, dragged him to the bank of the Tallahatchie River, shot him in the head, tied him with barbed wire to a large metal fan and shoved his mutilated body into the water.
-Moses Wright reported Till's disappearance to the local authorities, and three days later his corpse was pulled out of the river.
-Till's face was mutilated beyond recognition, and Wright only managed to positively identify him by the ring on his finger, engraved with his father's initials, L.T.
+Moses Wright reported Till's disappearance to the local authorities, and three days later, his corpse was pulled out of the river.
+Till's face was mutilated beyond recognition, and Wright only managed to positively identify him by the ring on his finger, engraved with his father's initials—"L.T."

 In the weeks that passed between Till's burial and the murder and kidnapping trial of Roy Bryant and J.W.
 Milam, two black publications, Jet magazine and the Chicago Defender, published graphic images of Till's corpse.
-By the time the trial commenced on September 19, Emmett Till's murder had become a source of outrage and indignation throughout much of the country.
+By the time the trial commenced—on September 19, 1955—Emmett Till's murder had become a source of outrage and indignation throughout the country.
 Because blacks and women were barred from serving jury duty, Bryant and Milam were tried before an all-white, all-male jury.
-In an act of extraordinary bravery, Moses Wright took the stand and identified Bryant and Milam as Till's kidnappers and killers.

 profile name: Emmett Till profile occupation: